 Thank you for sharing your Comments

 About the Author

-Mary Ann Fernandez is an analyst and has been associated with Acuity Knowledge Partners for about a year.
+Mary Ann Fernandez is an associate and has been associated with Acuity Knowledge Partners for about 3 years now.
 At Acuity Knowledge Partners she is part of the corporate and forensic compliance team where she monitors and surveils electronic communication for a client.
 She is a graduate who specialized in Finance and Accounting and holds a Bachelor’s degree from Christ University, Bangalore.

 Like the way we think?

 Next time we post something new, we'll send it to your inbox